PhD in Nursing Programs – Doctorate in Nursing

 • Location: Tucson, AZ

-• Duration: Four to six years
+• Expected Time to Completion: Four to six years

-University of Indiana – PhD in Nursing Science
+Indiana University – PhD in Nursing Science

 PhD students are paired with faculty mentors throughout the program and can choose from clinical nursing science, health systems, and nursing education concentrations.
 With this online PhD in nursing science, IU provides top-notch education with in-person campus residencies to advance the field of nursing and improve care for individuals and families across the lifespan.